Generative AI as a Pillar for Predicting 2D and 3D Wildfire Spread: Beyond Physics-Based Models and Traditional Deep Learning: Generative AI Applications in Wildfire Management

 Wildfire risk mapping plays a critical role in proactive fire management, enabling early warning systems, resource allocation, and strategic response planning across vulnerable landscapes.
-In recent years, transformer-based deep learning models have emerged as powerful tools for this task, offering scalable and data-efficient solutions for generating accurate and spatially coherent fire risk forecasts.
+In this review, only one study using transformer-based method have been discovered.

-\citet{limber2024forecast} developed an intelligent tool to forecast wildfire potential across California by emulating the Wildland Fire Potential Index (WFPI) using a deep learning architecture based on a residual transformer model.
-The key application area is short-term wildfire risk prediction over large geographic regions, with the goal of improving early warning capabilities for fire management and emergency response.
-The authors trained the transformer to generate daily WFPI maps using input variables including Daymet meteorological data, MODIS-derived NDVI, and static land fuel classifications from the Scott and Burgan fire behavior fuel models.
-In this study, the transformer functions as a generative forecasting emulator, producing new spatial fire risk scenarios up to seven days ahead.
-This model addresses critical challenges in wildfire modeling, including the high computational cost of physical models, and the need for rapid, spatially coherent fire potential forecasts.
-The residual connection within the transformer leverages temporal autocorrelation in past WFPI values, improving accuracy and stability over short-term forecasts.
-Notably, the model achieved spatial correlation coefficients ranging from 0.85 to 0.98 across four weekly forecasts in July 2023, demonstrating its effectiveness.
-The study also incorporated Bayesian hyperparameter optimization to fine-tune the transformer and leveraged high-performance computing resources to efficiently train and evaluate the model.
-Although no other machine learning models were directly compared, the transformer significantly improves forecast speed and quality relative to existing USGS/USFS WFPI generation methods, highlighting the potential of transformer-based architectures for scalable, data-driven wildfire risk prediction.
+\rev{\cite{limber2024forecast} developed a residual transformer model to forecast wildfire potential across California by emulating the Wildland Fire Potential Index (WFPI), aiming to enhance short-term risk prediction and early warning for fire management.
+The model was trained to generate daily WFPI maps using Daymet meteorological data, MODIS-derived NDVI, and static fuel classifications from the Scott and Burgan fire models.
+As a generative forecasting emulator, it produces new spatial fire risk scenarios up to seven days ahead, addressing the high computational demands of physical models while ensuring rapid, spatially coherent forecasts.
+The residual connection leverages temporal autocorrelation in WFPI to boost short-term accuracy and stability. }